mcfarlander/sblogic/README.md

 ### Java, Eclipse and MacOS
-To recreate the development environment on macOS, install Java 11 (Oracle) and Eclipse 2019-09.
-From there, use the Eclipse Marketplace to install the weblogic plugin 17.3.
+To recreate the development environment on macOS, install Java 11 (Oracle) and Eclipse 2019-09 (2020-03 also works).
+From there, use the Eclipse Marketplace to install the weblogic plugin 17.3. **Start with installing the weblogic plugin before updating eclipse or installing any other plugins.**

 Add the server runtime.
 See the screen shots in the add_weblogic_server folder.